rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/323_managing-labels-on-devices.md

   - How to
 ---

 Labels are key-value pairs that help you associate configuration parameters with a group of devices or a particular device.

-You can **tag** your **Devices>All Devices** with as many labels as you need.
+You can **tag** your **Devices > All Devices** with as many labels as you need.
 {{%notice note%}}
-Ensure that the keys of all the labels of a device are **unique**.
+Ensure that the keys of all the device labels are **unique**.
 {{%/notice%}}

 ## Adding Labels
-To add a new label to a device, do the following
+To add a new label to a device:

-1. In the left navigation bar, click **Devices>All Devices**.
+1. In the left navigation bar, click **Devices > All Devices**.
 A list of added devices is displayed.

 2. On the **Details** tab, find the **LABELS** section.